 A quick body count shows two more, Valeria is in between Lois and Sarah, no shot.

 Lois, “You’re under my control now little cunt.”

 Valeria head snaps to the right, to distract her, Chloe whacks her ribs with a broom handle.
 The Shadow folds but turns to Chloe and raises her hand.
 Before she can muster a Qi shot, Valeria points a finger at the Shadow and the jolt of electricity sends Lois to Shadow Hell, nasty black crease runs up her face to her forehead.
 Fried body scents the air.

 The forth, name unknown, has his hand out to Nikko, a blast of energy, wrong target bubba, Nikko is snake fast.
 The energy blows a hole in the front wall.
 Zi sidekicks his spine, his head whiplashes back, neck exposed.
-Sarah’s automatic punches a hole in the side of his head at the same moment Nikko’s blade severs it.
+Sarah’s laserpunches a hole in the side of his head at the same moment Nikko’s blade severs it.
 The head bounces off the floor.
 I suppose no mess was a bit much to hope for.

 I hear a heavy series of thuds from the kitchen, Janah and Mani walk out, “Mani plugged him as he came down the steps, big brute, I felt his energy going for my mind.
 He seemed puzzled that nothing was getting through, at least for a second, then he was bouncing down the stairs.”